 social media habits, and

-much more data
+much more data.

-This collection of data can make our next steps anticipatable, but at least our scope of interest and our budget have been identified.
-With this knowledge, advertising can work much more tailored towards the assumed or factual needs of the individual customer.
-As a result, sales expand and advertising evolves itself to formerly unparalleled levels of precision.
+This collection of data can make our next steps anticipatable, but at minimum our scope of interest and our budget have been identified.
+With this knowledge, advertising can be much more tailored to the assumed or factual needs of the individual customer.
+As a result, sales expand and advertising evolves to formerly unparalleled levels of precision.

 Data Mining

 Marketing scholars increasingly use web scraping and application programming interfaces (APIs) to collect data from the internet (Boegershausen et al., 2022).
-Data mining is the process of identifying patterns in vast data sets, often big data.
-Through the means of data mining, users are analyzed based upon their previous online behavior.
-The extracted patterns can be further processed and utilized, for instance to suit advertising towards the interests of the individual user.
-It’s this quality to precisely address the own target group that makes algorithm-based online marketing so powerful.
+Data mining is the process of identifying patterns in vast data sets, often “big data.”
+Through the means of data mining, users are analyzed based on their previous online behavior.
+The extracted patterns can be further processed and utilized, for instance, to tailor advertising to the interests of the individual user.
+It’s this quality to precisely address a target group or even individual that makes algorithm-based online marketing so powerful.
 Data also helps to evaluate the success of a campaign, a particular method or strategy.
-The generated data has of course to be interpreted, but the numbers and figures can be used to plan future scenarios now.
+Of course, the generated data has to be interpreted, but the output can be used to plan future scenarios.

-Data has evolved to one of the world’s most important commodities over the last decades.
-This is mainly due to the rising profits that are granted through the means of data usage.
+Data has evolved to one of the world’s most important commodities over recent decades.
+This is mainly due to the rising profits achievable through the means of data usage.
 Personalized item offers, as enabled by recommender systems, make true niche marketing possible.
-Algorithmic decision making automates a great deal of administrative functions, rendering people in the decision chain increasingly obsolete.
+Algorithmic decision making automates a great many administrative functions, rendering people increasingly obsolete in the decision chain.
 High-frequency trading algorithms create the trader’s profits due to the algorithm’s ability to trade in timespans of microseconds.
-In general, the potential for revenue is exceptionally high with the use of big data.
-(Lee/Chen, 2021)
+In general, the potential for revenue is exceptionally high with the use of big data (Lee & Chen, 2021).

-Because personal data are especially valuable, they underlie a particular protection.
-But despite the efforts of the DSGVO in Europe and the 2018 Data Protection Act in the US, it’s still possible to sell and purchase certain data.
-Companies like Tesla are rather data enterprises than car producers, with 25 gigabytes worth of data per hour emitted by every driving Tesla model.
-After the platform-based internet era that established with Web 2.0 we now have entered the next stage with Web 3.0 and its linkages to the metaverse.
+Because personal data is especially valuable, it warrants particular protection.
+But despite the efforts of the DSGVO in Europe and the 2018 Data Protection Act in the USA, it’s still possible to sell and purchase certain data.
+Companies like Tesla are more data enterprises than car producers, with 25 gigabytes worth of data per hour emitted by every driving Tesla model.
+After the platform-based internet era that was established with Web 2.0, we have now entered the next stage with Web 3.0 and its linkages to the metaverse.

-Crypto-currencies and non-fungible tokens (NFTs) expand and strengthen the view of data as a commodity.
-There is no gold standard in the world of crypto-currencies; the free trading market represents all its worth.
-However, the value added is substantial, and while the lead crypto-currency Bitcoin dropped more than 50 percent recently, its major rival Ethereum prospers, and crypto-currencies boom in general.
-Meanwhile, the prices for land in the Metaverse are nothing but skyrocketing.
-For example, owning a piece of land next to US rapper Snoop Dogg’s mansion is worth 450.000 US dollar.
-(Sackmann, 2022) This is particularly interesting because the metaverse is a digital 3D counter-world created wholly from data.
-But this data reveals to be very valuable.
+Cryptocurrencies and non-fungible tokens (NFTs) expand and strengthen the view of data as a commodity.
+There is no gold standard in the world of cryptocurrencies; the free trading market represents all its worth.
+However, the value added is substantial, and while the lead cryptocurrency Bitcoin dropped more than 50 percent recently, its major rival Ethereum prospers, and cryptocurrencies boom in general.
+Meanwhile, the prices for land in the metaverse are skyrocketing.
+For example, a piece of virtual land next to US rapper Snoop Dogg’s mansion is worth $450,000 (Sackmann, 2022).
+This is particularly interesting because the metaverse is a digital 3D counter-world created wholly from data.
+But this data is revealed to be very valuable.
 However, after initial multi-billion investments, most notably by Adidas and Nike, metaverse investments have decreased by the end of 2022 due to the recession.
-In general, it takes more time to develop a common understanding of this new digital realm.
+In general, it will take more time to develop a common understanding of this new digital realm.

 Data Economy in Numbers